What is an interview?

 - Video interview?
 Find out about practice video interviews on Moodle.

 - Interview approaching?
-Book a practice interview (limited to one per student, per year)
+Book a practice interview (limited to two per student, per year)

 Watch real students interviewed by real companies, with tips and feedback.
 On Moodle now!